 The Leadership Communication Studio has partnered with the Business Information and Analytics Center (BIAC) to create these experiential learning opportunities.
 In the STAMINA4 IT/Analytics Case Competition, students will have the chance to find solutions to business problems from business data while growing their skills sets to help prepare them for the workplace.

-Many thanks go out to each and every professor and staff member that helped communicate this extraordinary opportunity that allows our Purdue students to grow into exceptional, compelling individuals that are ready to take on the business world.
+Many thanks go out to each and every professor and staff member who helped communicate this extraordinary opportunity that allows our Purdue students to grow into exceptional, compelling individuals that are ready to take on the business world.

 Writer, Jessica Miller, Director of Digital Communication

 Boiler Business Competitions collaborates with LCS for Consulting Skills Seminar, Sept.
 1-2

 The Boiler Business Competitions (BBC) is a student-led organization that works in conjunction with the Leadership Communication Studio (LCS).
 The collaborative team is dedicated to providing support for students interested in participating in case competitions and also creating new case challenge opportunities.
 On September 2 and 3, the BBC and LCS hosted a Consulting Skills Seminar: Conversation Panel and Studio Workshops.
 The team worked in partnership with multiple Krannert supporters including: student clubs, the Krannert Advancement team, and the Business Information and Analytical Center (BIAC), to execute and promote the event.

 Over 200 students had the opportunity to learn about consulting, communication and technology from visiting consultants.
 Firms represented include: Accenture, West Monroe Partners and Protiviti.
 To learn more about the BBC student organization and hear from the leaders, click here to view the video.